CDRT/mk_docs/docs/ref/bios/bios_guide.md

 | **6** | Supervisor password and (User HDD or User HDD and Master password) set                     |
 | **7** | Power on password, Supervisor password, and (User HDD or User HDD and Master password) set |

+!!! info ""
-?>The information provided by the script will only return the state of the passwords, it will not return the actual passwords.
+   The information provided by the script will only return the state of the passwords, it will not return the actual passwords.

 ### OS Optimized Defaults